-Chicago mask mandate reinstated as COVID cases rise, health officials announce
+Chicago reinstates indoor mask mandate, regardless of vaccination status, health officials announce

 WATCH: So what's the safest mask to wear?
 Doctor weighs in

-The new public health order does not include capacity limits at public places, and masking remains optional in outdoor settings, where the risk of COVID-19 transmission is lower.
-Masks are recommended for unvaccinated individuals in crowded outdoor settings.
+The new public health order does not include capacity limits at public places and masking remains optional in outdoor settings, where the risk of COVID-19 transmission is lower.
+Masks are recommended for unvaccinated individuals in crowded outdoor settings, as well.

+"There's a lot of restaurants, even myself, will close temporarily if there's a restriction on occupancy," said Sam Sanchez, the chair of the Illinois Restaurant Association.

-With more than 70% of Chicago adults receiving at least one dose of the vaccine, health officials said Chicago COVId hospitalization rates and deaths are much lower than they were in 2020 at the same case rate.
+With more than 70% of Chicago adults receiving at least one dose of the vaccine, health officials said Chicago's COVID hospitalization rates and deaths are much lower than they were in 2020 at the same case rate.

+"Our goal is to stay open.
+I don't expect that this will be an indefinite, forever mask requirement and that's why we've also been very clear that we're on the way up now.
+I expect that we'll come back down and when we get back under that threshold, is when we would drop it.
+I really think again it's based on what we've learned from COVID to date and wanting to minimize the risk for everybody, including those not yet eligible for vaccination," Arwady said.

 RELATED: Chicago offers in-home COVID vaccines in hopes of getting more residents vaccinated